Learn Eleventy From Scratch

 Everything is explained, in detail, in a friendly, conversational manner, and if you get stuck in any of the lessons, you can download the project files, so you’ll have no blockers and you’ll maintain your momentum.
 Because it’s a written course, it’s available offline by default too.

-About your instructor permalink
+# About your instructor

 Your instructor for Learn Eleventy From Scratch is me, Andy Bell—a freelance designer and front-end developer—based in the UK.
 I have worked in the design and web industries for well over a decade and in that time, I have worked with some of the largest organisations in the world, like Google, Harley-Davidson, BSkyB, Unilever, Oracle, Capita, Vice Media and the NHS.